- More teens die from prescription drugs than heroin/cocaine combined.

 - One-third of teenagers who live in states with medical marijuana laws get their pot from other people's prescriptions.

 - The United States represents 5 percent of the world's population and 75 percent of prescription drugs taken.
 60 percent of teens who abuse prescription drugs get them free from friends and relatives.

-Adderall use (often prescribed to treat ADHD) has increased among high school seniors from 5.4 percent in 2009 to 7.6 percent.
+- Adderall use (often prescribed to treat ADHD) has increased among high school seniors from 5.4 percent in 2009 to 7.5 percent this year.

-6.5 percent of high school seniors smoke daily, up from 5.1 percent five years ago.
-Meanwhile, only 20.6 percent of 12th graders think occasional use is harmful, while 44 percent see regular use as harmful (lowest numbers since 1983).
+- 6.5 percent of high school seniors smoke pot daily, up from 5.1 percent five years ago.
+Meanwhile, less than 20 percent of 12th graders think occasional use is harmful, while less than 40 percent see regular use as harmful (lowest numbers since 1983).